Talks

 Sydafrikansk Samtidskunst efter Apartheid

-Talk in the lecture series Kunstens Globale Kredsløb based on my doctoral research on curatorial challenges in the exhibition of art from South Africa, published in the Rutledge-anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
+Talk in the lecture series Kunstens Globale Kredsløb based on the research conducted on curatorial challenges in the exhibition of art from South Africa, published in the Rutledge-anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
 O. Salemink, A.S.
 Corrêa, J. Sejrup and V. Nielsen and the journal article 'Koloniale Klassifikationer: Kunstbegrebet til Forhandling på Museer I Sydafrika' (2021).

 Photo from the opening of the Zeitz MOCAA by V. Nielsen (2017).